 Extraterritorial extension occurs when the laws of one nation-state extend beyond its borders and into other jurisdictions via the Internet.
 More often than not this is the result of global Internet platforms like Facebook and Twitter incorporating in one country and operating globally, exporting the laws and values of these private companies — and their home jurisdictions — to other countries in which they do business.
 While this would seem an obvious positive externality of a free market system in which innovation spreads political and economic values and human rights, it can also result in conflict, as in the now-infamous “innocence of muslims” case, in which an anti-Islamic movie trailer sparked heated protests across the muslim world before being taken down by Youtube.
 In this way, private sector content intermediaries increasingly serve public interest functions, making policy decisions that affect users at home and abroad.

-Finally, extraterritorial extension is enacted through court decisions that go on to impact users beyond the ruling court’s jurisdiction.
-Here, a recent decision handed down by a French court ordered Google to remove the names of claimants of the so-called “right to be forgotten,” not merely from Google searches in France (on the companies “google.fr” search engine) but globally, on all of Google’s search engines, including “google.com”.
+Meanwhile, Lawmakers project domestic policies abroad through the enactment of laws designed specifically to reach across their borders, such as the EU’s General Data Protection Regulation, which requires any company, regardless of where the company is based, to delete, return, or otherwise amend data pertaining to EU user’s, upon request (EU’s General Data Protection Regulati…).
+And extraterritorial extension is enacted through court decisions that go on to impact users beyond the ruling court’s jurisdiction, as in a recent decision handed down by a French court, which ordered Google to remove the names of claimants of the so-called “right to be forgotten,” not merely from Google searches in France (on the companies “google.fr” search engine) but globally, on all of Google’s search engines, including “google.com”.

 It is in this sense that the Internet and Jurisdiction Project warns of a coming “legal arms race in cyberspace,” arguing that “extraterritorial extension of national jurisdiction is becoming the realpolitik of Internet regulation” (de La Chapelle and Paul Fehlinger 2016).